Engee documentation

 Continuous-time transfer function model

-The links are in series, so we obtain the overall transfer function of the open loop system using the familiar ControlSystemsBase.series.
+The links are arranged sequentially, so we get the general transfer function of the open-loop system using the already familiar ControlSystemsBase.series.

 In [ ]: